 One day, someone kindly reminded me about the issue with the security pants.
 When I got home, I checked again and found that this pair of pants was also prone to tearing due to its age.
 At that moment, looking at the pair of open-crotch pants that had been left in the corner and worn by another colleague, I thought it might be better to sew this pair of pants, after all, this clothing should be sturdier than the older one.

-So that night, I sewed the open-crotch security pants, and the next day I wore them to work.
-However, a tragic situation began from that moment.
+So that night, I sewed the open-crotch security pants, and the next day I wore them to work, but a tragic situation began from that moment.

-After only half a day of work, I felt a lot of pain between my thighs, and by the end of the day, it was red and swollen, making it uncomfortable to walk.
-At that time, I hadn't considered that it was due to the clothes, thinking it might be something else.
-When I got home, I hurriedly used iodine and erythromycin for disinfection, and after a night's rest, it seemed to improve a bit.
+After only half a day's work, I felt a lot of pain between my thighs, and by the end of the day, it was red and swollen, making it uncomfortable to walk.
+At that time, I hadn't considered that it was due to the clothes; I thought it was some other condition.
+After returning home, I quickly used iodine and erythromycin for disinfection, and after a night's rest, it seemed to improve a bit.
 The next day, I wore the original security pants, and the symptoms were much alleviated.

-On the third day, I wore the security pants with the sewn crotch again, and as a result, the symptoms worsened that day, with redness and swelling between my legs.
+By the third day, I wore the pants with the sewn crotch again, and as a result, the symptoms worsened that day, with redness and swelling between my legs.
 At this point, I basically confirmed that there was a problem with these pants.

 So I speculated that these security pants must have been infected with some bacteria or fungi by a colleague, or something else.
-Logically speaking, these pants do not belong to the older category, and the crotch is so wide open that it seems to have been torn.
-I do not know whose pants they are, but I heard that there was a colleague who violated regulations and stayed in the dormitory for more than ten days without changing clothes or showering, so it should have been worn by him.
+Logically speaking, these pants shouldn't belong to the older ones, and the crotch being so open seemed suspicious of being torn.
+I have no way of knowing whose pants they are, but I heard that there was a colleague who violated regulations and stayed in the dormitory for more than ten days without changing clothes or showering, so it should have been worn by him.
 Of course, this is just a speculation, but it can be confirmed that the pants harbor some unknown bacteria.

-So I reported this situation to the team leader and planned to wash it again before returning it to the company.
+So I reported this situation to the team leader and planned to wash them again before bringing them back to the company.
 The team leader agreed to my request and said he would apply for new clothes for me.
 After a while, he sent a message saying that he couldn't apply for them now and would look for them in the warehouse.
-After searching, the team leader found only sizes 180 and 175, and the size 185 that fit me was not available.
+After searching, the team leader found only sizes 180 and 175, and the size 185 that fit me was out of stock.
 The team leader suggested that I try on the size 180, and if it fits, I should wear it; if not, I should make do with the previous clothes.

-That day after work, I handed the washed problematic clothes to the team leader, and he took a new pair of size 180 pants from the warehouse on the negative second floor.
+That day after work, I handed the washed problematic clothes to the team leader, and he got me a new pair of size 180 pants from the warehouse on the second basement floor.
 When I came out of there, I ran into the supervisor, but at that time, he didn't say anything.

-I don't know if the supervisor didn't believe what I said or for some other reason, but he insisted that I return the size 180 pants and said that the clothes were a set, which wouldn't work.
+I don't know if the supervisor didn't believe what I said or for some other reason, but he insisted that I return the size 180 and said that the clothes were a set, and it wouldn't work like that.

 Later that night, when I was patrolling and clocking in, I was almost moving while enduring the pain of walking.
 I happened to run into the team leader outside the west gate, so I told him about the situation again.
 The team leader said, "Then wash the clothes and return them, and let the supervisor throw away these problematic pants."

-When I got home that night, I put them in the washing machine again, deciding to hang them to dry overnight and return them tomorrow.
-At the same time, after taking a shower, I checked the infected area and found that not only was the inner thigh red and swollen, but many small flesh-like growths had appeared in the adjacent area.
+When I got home that night, I washed them again in the washing machine, deciding to hang them up to dry overnight and return them the next day.
+At the same time, after taking a shower, I checked the infected area and found that it wasn't just simple redness and swelling on the inner thigh; there were many small flesh-like growths in the adjacent area.
 I was still hesitating whether to go to the hospital.
-However, there is a problem that the company must pay attention to, which is the hygiene and safety issues in the circulation process of security uniforms.
+However, there is one issue that the company must pay attention to, which is the hygiene and safety issues in the circulation process of security uniforms.
 Therefore, I wrote this report tonight.

 Users who liked